 The Justice Department says two guards assigned to watch Jeffrey Epstein when he killed himself in a Manhattan jail have been placed on administrative leave, and the facility's warden has been temporarily reassigned.

-The department says in a statement Tuesday that the warden at the Metropolitan Correctional Center has also been temporarily reassigned to an office post pending the outcome of two investigations.
+The department says in a statement Tuesday that Lamine N'Diaye, the warden at the Metropolitan Correctional Center, has also been temporarily reassigned to the Bureau of Prisons' regional office pending the outcome of two investigations.
 Both the FBI and the Justice Department's inspector general are investigating Epstein's death.

 Attorney General William Barr has expressed outrage that Epstein, 66, was able to take his own life Saturday while under the care of the federal Bureau of Prisons while the inmate was facing sex trafficking charges.

 "I was appalled — and indeed the whole department was — and frankly angry to learn of the MCC's failure to adequately secure this prisoner," Barr said.

 James Petrucci, the warden of the Otisville facility in upstate New York, has been named Acting Warden of the MCC, the Justice Department says.
 The department says it will take additional personnel action as warranted.